 What about batiks? they're soooo pretty...

 That's a good question.
-Generally, hand-batiked fabrics are slightly stronger than their printed quilting counterparts, as the fabric has to be stronger to begin with to stand up to the stresses of the batiking process (layers of hot wax, repeated dyeing, hot iron to get rid of the wax).
+Hand-batiked fabrics can be slightly stronger than their printed quilting counterparts, as the fabric has to be stronger to begin with to stand up to the stresses of the batiking process (layers of hot wax, repeated dyeing, hot iron to get rid of the wax).
 (This doesn't hold for printed "batiks", obviously.)
 However, they are still a plain-weave cotton (meaning the threads just go over and under each other, as opposed to twill/denim, which has a diagonal rib because the threads go over/over/under) and that means they will still tear easily in worn spots.
 I would say that it's all right to use real hand-batiks IF you are vigilant about wear.
-If, after having worn and washed the sling for a while, you find worn spots in areas that are under stress (especially where the fabric goes through or around the rings), I would stop using it.
+If, after having worn and washed the sling for a while, you find worn spots in areas that are under stress (especially where the fabric goes through or around the rings), stop using it.
 Those worn spots can tear spontaneously, and that tearing will happen when you're adjusting the sling -- not a time you want it to rip!
 In general, less sturdy fabrics won't last as long as bottomweights, so if you're using something that just looks pretty instead of also being practical, be aware that you will probably have to retire it before your baby stops wanting to be carried.

-What about stretchy knitted fabrics?
+What about stretchy knitted fabrics for a sling?